What?

 Nothing but solar

-The competition challenges students to design, build and race a model car that’s powered by nothing more than direct sunlight.
+The competition challenges students to design, build and race a model car or boat that’s powered by nothing more than direct sunlight.
 That means no batteries or any other energy storage systems.

-With an ever increasing global push towards reducing greenhouse emissions the challenge provides students with a valuable insight into solar technology, its growing industry and future moving forwards.
+With an ever increasing global push towards reducing greenhouse emissions the challenge provides students with an insight into solar technology, its growing industry and future moving forwards.

 A mini WORLD SOLAR Challenge